United States v. Mendenhall: Background

 On the morning of February 10, 1976, Sylvia Mendenhall was walking through the concourse of Detroit Metropolitan Airport after disembarking a commercial flight returning from Los Angeles.
 During her walk through the airport, she was noticed by two Drug Enforcement Administration (DEA) agents.
 The two agents grew suspicious, later stating that she appeared to have the characteristics of a person unlawfully transporting narcotics.
 The agents approached Mendenhall and identified themselves as federal agents.
 Following procedure, they began to question Ms. Mendenhall; their questions included, "How long were you in California?" to which she responded by stating that hers was a short, two-day trip.
 The agents later asked her to present identification and an airline ticket.
 She presented her driver’s license and the airline ticket to the agents.
 The name on the driver’s license said “Sylvia Mendenhall”, yet the name on the airline ticket was “Annette Ford”.
 Upon questioning, she responded, “[I] just felt like using that name.”
 "Agent Anderson then specifically identified himself as a federal narcotics agent and, according to his testimony, the respondent "became quite shaken, extremely nervous.
 She had a hard time speaking."
-The agents requested that the respondent accompany them to the DEA office at the Airport; she did so willingly.
+The agents requested that the respondent accompany them to the DEA office at the airport, and she complied.
 At the office, the agents asked for permission to inspect her handbag and her person and informed her of her right to decline.
 She responded, "Go ahead," while handing her purse to the agent.
-A female police officer arrived at the office to conduct the search.
-The officer also proclaimed that the respondent had the right to decline to the search.
-When asked to remove her clothes, she explained that she had a flight to catch, but was assured that if she had no narcotics on her, that there would be no issues.
+A female police officer conducted the search.
+The officer informed Mendenhall of her right to decline to the search.
+When asked to remove her clothes, Mendenhall explained that she needed to catch a flight, but she was assured that if no narcotics were found, she could proceed to the flight.
 Without further comments, she began to disrobe.
 Two packages were found beneath her undergarments and were handed to the policewoman.
-One package appeared to contain an illegal substance.
-The respondent was arrested for possession of heroin.
-The United States District Court for the Eastern District of Michigan denied the motion to suppress the evidence.
-The court concluded that the agents' actions were permissible in investigating suspicion of criminal activity.
-The respondent voluntarily accompanied the agents to the DEA office.
-The court convicted Sylvia Mendenhall.
-The court of appeals reversed the decision, stating that the respondent did not properly consent to the search.
+One package appeared to contain an illegal substance, and Mendenhall was arrested for possession of heroin.
+The United States District Court for the Eastern District of Michigan denied a motion to suppress the evidence.
+The court concluded that the agents' actions were permissible in investigating suspicion of criminal activity and that Mendenhall voluntarily accompanied the agents to the DEA office.
+Mendenhall was convicted and a court of appeals reversed the decision, stating that she did not properly consent to the search.